Fairblock/docs/docs/running-a-node/metrics.md

     static_configs:
       - targets: ['localhost:2222']
 ```

 3. Start Prometheus server:

 `prometheus --config.file="$HOME/.fairyring/config/prometheus.yml" --web.listen-address="0.0.0.0:2112"`

-Prometheus runs its server on port `9090` by default, we suggest to run prometheus in a different port, `2112` in this case, to avoid conflict with Fairyring node gRPC port (`9090` by default`.
+Prometheus runs its server on port `9090` by default, we suggest to run Prometheus in a different port, `2112` in this case, to avoid conflict with the `fairyring` node gRPC port (`9090` by default`).

 ## Visualization

-After Installing Prometheus and enabling Fairyring metrics, you will need something to visualize the data it got, we suggest using [Grafana](https://grafana.com/) for building a dashboard to visualize the data.
+After installing Prometheus and enabling `fairyring` metrics, you will need something to visualize the data.
+We suggest using [Grafana](https://grafana.com/) for building a dashboard to visualize the data.

 You can use their cloud service of run it yourself.
-You can follow their [Official Installation Guide](https://grafana.com/docs/grafana/latest/setup-grafana/installation/) for tutorial on installing `Grafana`.
+You can follow their [Official Installation Guide](https://grafana.com/docs/grafana/latest/setup-grafana/installation/) for a tutorial on installing `Grafana`.
 After installing `Grafana`, you can start it by:

 ```bash
 grafana server